trcolgrove/CookTogether/status_report_1.md

 - Use user login to allow specific users to collaborate within the context of a specific planner, (stored in database as a specific meal-id)
 - Improve algorithm for generating a query string to the edamam recepie API

+#Comments by Ming
+* If you are having difficulty using Bootstrap, ask yourselves: do you need it?
+* it would be incredibly wasteful of API calls --okay, good analysis.
+But you can get away with that for a prototype.